kiwikik/aws_protectedb_openshift/Installing_OpenShift_SEA.md

     ![Alt text](images/bootstrap-completed.png?raw=true "Bootstrap Completed")
     `$ aws cloudformation delete-stack --stack-name OpenShiftBootstrapNode`

-12. Verify all cluster operators are `Running` and Not in Degraded state
+12. Verify that all the cluster operators are `Running` and are NOT in `Degraded` state
 `$ oc get co`

 ##Next Steps